 Lincoln Theater (1922)

-*On this date from 1922 we celebrate the opening of the Lincoln Theater.
+*On this date in 1922, we celebrate the opening of the Lincoln Theater.

-It was purchased in 1927 by the Lincoln-Howard Corporation and, like all DC movie theatres; the Lincoln was segregated until the 1950s.
-But by the time the theater's white owner had passed away, the company had reorganized to include Black stockholders.
+It was purchased in 1927 by the Lincoln-Howard Corporation, and, like all DC movie theatres, the Lincoln was segregated until the 1950s.
+But by the time the theater's white owner passed, the company had reorganized to include Black stockholders.